Last updated: 4th of September 2023

 A Cup of History and Coffee

-Jhai Coffee Shop offers a local tour of their coffee plantation, a 30-minute expedition that delves into the rich history of coffee in Laos.
+Jhai Coffee Shop offers a local tour of their coffee plantation, a 30-minute tour that delves into the rich history of coffee in Laos.
 From the moment a coffee bean is plucked from the tree to the moment it fills your cup, every step of the journey was revealed.
-The tour painted a vivid picture of the dedication and craftsmanship behind each cup of Bolaven Plateau coffee.
+A great way to spend our final day in the Bolaven Plateau.

 A Heartwarming Farewell to the Bolaven Plateau